-But since then, I've seen incredible results using it on many different gardens, and I'm heard even more great feedback from customers.
-Plus I've gone through a lot of the research and the results are incredible (e.g. 50% increase in yield, elimination of disease, etc.).
+But since then, I've seen remarkable results using it on many different gardens, and I'm heard even more great feedback from customers.
+Plus I've gone through a lot of the research and the results are very impressive (e.g. 50% increase in yield, elimination of disease, etc.).

 I've never had that big of a yield boost, but I have seen numerous benefits.

 This is one of the most important products I carry and is equally economical to purchase.
 The benefits of EM are so immense, I cannot even begin to do it justice.
 I can start a list like the one below, but it's really just the beginning.
 EM technology will improve:

 - Seed germination and plant health

 - Plant nutrient uptake